 10:00 am – Counseling a Patient with Chronic Back Pain

 My first in-office visit in of the day is “Sheila,” a 43-year-old female who stays at home and suffers from chronic back pain and doesn’t have insurance.
 Sheila’s back pain has been flaring up at an increasing rate over the past several years and has worsened significantly in recent months.

 In addition, I recently diagnosed her with a skin condition called porokeratosis.
 I had performed a skin biopsy (a free in-office procedure for Sheila) and sent the specimen to a pathologist that gave us a pre-contracted rate of $50 to confirm the diagnosis.

-During Sheila’s appointment today, we spend about 20 minutes discussing ways Sheila can manage and reduce her back pain.
+During Sheila’s appointment at the Austin clinic today, we spend about 20 minutes discussing ways Sheila can manage and reduce her back pain.
 She has been going to physical therapy at my recommendation but experiencing frustrating setbacks in her journey toward living a life with less pain.
 I give her feedback, mainly in the area of ergonomics, and troubleshoot with her.

 This kind of conversation is one that I believe is uncommon outside of DPC.
 I could freely spend more time with Sheila getting into a very granular discussion, making her feel heard and giving her feedback, because of the nature of the Direct Primary Care doctor’s schedule.
 Sheila is hoping to avoid relying on pharmaceuticals to deal with her back pain, and I’m free to spend time guiding her to other options.